commonpike/blender-skope/README.md

  - 'generate-thumbs' (generate random thumbs)
  - 'render-stills' (render selected jsons)

+## edit
+simply opens the blend file

+## edit-still
+opens the blend file, but on every frame, the `state` is randomized

 ## generate-thumbs
-when 'generating', while exporting thumbs from the blend file to the 'thumbs' dir', json files are written next to the thumbs describing each thumb
+for all frames, where each frame is randomized, exports small thumbs and their adjacent json describing the `state` of each frame,

-## select
+## select (manually)
-after 'generating', manually select the best ones and copy the json files into the 'selected' dir
+after 'generating thumbs', you can manually select the best ones and copy their json files into the 'selected' dir

 ## render-stills
-when 'rendering', for each json file in the selecteddir, a larger version is rendered in the 'lrage' dir', and json files are written next to each file
+for each json file in the selecteddir, renders a large version in the 'stills' dir, with adjacent json files describing the `state` of each still

-this way you can generate 1000s of thumbs, select only the best ones, and render large versions in a second run.